 Delta 8 and Delta 9 are more widely known, but we’re still learning about Delta 10.
 So what’s the difference?

 Each of these is called a cannabis isomer.
 That means that they all have the same chemical formula.
 The key difference is that the compounds are arranged differently.
-And THAT means that each isomer has a unique effect and a
+And THAT means that each isomer has a unique effect and and profile.

 The Delta 10 cannabinoid is essentially the same as the other two — in the sense that they have the same chemical makeup.
 But because of its unique formula, it has its own effects.